nmattei/cmps3140/_projects/project2.md

 We expect all code to be written in a professional manner.
 That means there are comments where there needs to be, that the code is written in a general way that is (reasonably) efficient, and that you use naming conventions that others can understand.
 If we open your code and we can't understand it, you will lose points even if it works.

 * (10 Points) *Professionalism*: You have written code that is interpretable -- it contains comments where needed to understand, variable names are reasonable, and code that is reasonable and efficient.
 You have followed directions to turn in the file, clearly labeling everything.
 You have cited all sources and how you used them in the written portion of your answers.
-* (10 Points) *Question 1: Reflex Agent.* You have written code for a reflex agent that is general and passes the required tests.
-Note that we will run your agent on the `openClassic` layout some number of times.
-If your agent times out or never wins, you will get 0 points.
-If your agent wins all the games, your score will be better.
+* (10 Points) *Question 1: Finding a Fixed Food Dot using Depth First Search.* You have written code for DFS that is general and passes the required tests.
-* (10 Points) *Question 2: Minimax.* You have written code for a minimax agent that is general and passes the required tests.
+* (10 Points) *Question 2: Breadth First Search* You have written code for BFS that is efficient, general, and passes required tests.
+Works for different puzzles.
-* (15 Points) *Question 3: Alpha-Beta Pruning.* You have written code for an agent that uses Alpha-Beta pruning that is general and passes the required tests.
-Note that your agent will still lose sometimes here.
+* (10 Points) *Question 3: Varying the Cost Function.* You have written code that is reasonable, general, and passes the required tests.
-* (15 Points) *Question 4: Expectimax.* You have written code for a minimax that is general and passes the required tests.
+* (10 Points) *Question 4: A\* search.* You have written code that is reasonable, general, and passes the required tests.
-* (20 Points) *Question 5: Evaluation Function.* You have written code for an evaluation function agent that is general and passes the required tests.
-This function will be scored based on its quality and speed.
+* (10 Points) *Question 5: Varying the Cost Function.* You have written code that is reasonable, general, and passes the required tests.
+* (10 Points) *Question 6: Corners Problem: Heuristic.* You have written code that is reasonable, general, and passes the required tests.
+Note that here efficiency may affect your score, but your explanation below carries weight as well!
+* (10 Points) *Question 7: Eating All The Dots.* You have written code that is reasonable, general, and passes the required tests.
+Note that here efficiency may affect your score, but your explanation below carries weight as well!
+* (10 Points) *Question 8: Suboptimal Search.* You have written code that is reasonable, general, and passes the required tests.
 * (20 Points) *Written Portion.* Several of the questions ask you to investigate the behavior of the algorithms in various settings.
 Include a file with **~1 paragraph** answers to the following questions.
 Even if you are not able to complete the code, you may be able to discuss some of these questions and the response you should expect.
-	* Question 1: Give the intuition behind your reflex agent.
-Why did it work?
-What did you try that didn't work?
-	* Question 2: What happens as you increase the search depth for your minimax agent?
-Why do you think this is?
+  * Question 4: What happens when you run A* on `OpenMaze` with the Manhattan heuristic?
-	* Question 3: Compare the stright minimax agent to an Alpha-Beta pruning agent.
-How much better or worse is it?
 Why?
-	* Question 4: Give some intuition as to why (or why not) your expectimax agent is working better than the other agents.
-	* Question 5: Give the intuition behind your evaluation function.
-Why did it work?
-What did you try that did not work?
+  * Question 5: What did you choose to include in your game state?
+Why?
+How many nodes does BFS expand in your representation?
+  * Question 6: What did you choose as a heuristic?
+Why?
+Argue (i.e., prove) why it is admissible.
+How many game states did it explore?
+  * Question 7: What did you choose as a heuristic?
+Why?
+Argue (i.e., prove) that it is consistent.
+How many game states did it explore?
+  * Question 8: Describe a condition or a small example where `ClosestDotSearchAgent` will fail.

-* Total Score: 100
+* Total Score: 100 Points